b-pardi/pyQCM/README.md

 ## Important Notes before Starting
 ### This software was designed and tested in a WINDOWS environment
-- If using Mac, please be aware that issues may occur
+- If using Mac or Linux, please be aware that issues may occur
+- Create a new issue in git if there is an incompatibility

 ### The only verified Python version this software has been fully tested on is 3.10.x
 - Others will likely work, but cannot be verified at this time

-### This software is capable of reading RAW QSENSE files (*.QSD)
+### This software is capable of reading RAW QSENSE files (*.qsd)
-- Simple select your data file and select QSense device, proceeding as follows in the 'File Information' Section
+- Simply select your data file and select QSense device, proceeding as follows in the 'File Information' Section

-### When done with program, please click 'Exit' button instead of closing window
-- Can cause terminal to freeze sometimes if just closing windows.

 ### 'sample_generations' folder contains sample data to test with software, as well as figures output by that sample data